seosamba/ecommerce/readme.txt

     gotocart - prevent automatically redirect to the cart

 5. Customer widgets:
+    {$customer:name} - Adding a custom field for a storing additional customer information

 6. User widgets: This type of widgets you can use at the page with page option (Store client landing page) {$user:name} - user full name